Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 Pauoa Flats Trail

 The end of the Nuʻuanu Trail is the Pauoa Flats Trail.
-That said, one of the popular destinations to hike to on Tantalus is the Pauoa Flats Bench, located to the left, less than a half-mile away from this junction.
+That said, one of the popular destinations to hike to on Tantalus is the Pauoa Flats Bench, located to the left, less than 0.5 miles (0.8 km) away from this junction.

 If you have any interest in hiking some of the Tantalus Loop Trail or hiking to the beautiful Mānoa Cliff Restoration Area, I encourage you to use the map in the photo below or check out my separate article about the entire network of trails up on Tantalus.